 You returned home to pick up some laundry and cash, but your partner unexpectedly came home and called the police—and you accidentally struck your partner with the door while trying to leave.
 Suddenly, you’re arrested for felony assault—as well as theft and violation of a protection order.

 Stories like these are all too common.
-Prosecutors may attempt to tack on any additional offenses that may “stick” to a misdemeanor domestic assault charge, overcharging defendants to elevate their case to a felony.
-It will take the aid of an experienced Massachusetts criminal defense attorney to reduce the charges against you and get the best possible resolution to your case.
+Prosecutors may attempt to tack on any additional offenses that may “stick” to a misdemeanor assault charge, overcharging defendants to elevate their case to a felony.
+It will take the aid of an experienced Massachusetts assault attorney to reduce the charges against you and get the best possible resolution to your case.

 At Nate Amendola Defense, we fight aggressively in court to avoid conviction and the lifelong consequences it can have on your life.
+Don’t let assault charges derail your future.
 Contact us today to set up your free case review and see how we can help you.

 Call or text (781) 740-0800 or complete a Free Case Evaluation form